bnb-chain/greenfield-cmd/README.md

 ### basic config

 The command should run with "-c filePath" to load the config file and the config should be toml format.
-The default config file is "config.toml"
+The default config file is "config.toml".

 Config file example:
 ```